-The North Pole is so smug, sitting there all cold and calculating and judgmental at the top of the world (yes, the top—Northern Hemisphere bias 4eva.
-Also CJ Cregg).
-It’s seductive, a siren song, that like Everest beckons only because it is there.
+The North Pole is so smug, sitting there all cold and calculating and judgmental at the top of the world (yes, the top—Northern Hemisphere bias 4eva).
+It’s seductive, a siren song that like Everest beckons only because it is there.
 And also because someone’s gotta make sure it’s not a hellmouth or housing a secret Yeti kingdom.

 • • •

-The pull of the north goes back to Pytheas, a Greek mariner who for sure made it north of the British Isles and maybe all the way to Iceland in 325 BC (most people don’t believe him).
+The pull of the north goes back to Pytheas, a Greek mariner who for sure made it north of the British Isles and maybe all the way to Iceland in 325 BCE, although most people do not believe him.
 Then there’s the Inventio Fortunata, a now-lost 14th century travelogue that supposedly talked of voyages in the Arctic Circle.
-By the 19th century you had the Brit William Parry and crew, who reached 82°45’ in 1827, a “farthest north” record for five decades.
-Or the Franklin expedition, two ships (the ominously-named Terror and Erebus) and 128 crew lost (recent evidence suggests they may have been lead poisoned by their water distillation system, and may have cannibalized each other after being stranded), and the four expeditions sent out to find the Franklin crew.
-And how about the Isaac Hayes Arctic voyage in 1861 (different Isaac Hayes).
+Then the 19th century and the Brit William Parry and crew, who reached 82°45’ in 1827, a “farthest north” record for five decades.
+Then the Franklin expedition, two ships—the ominously-named Terror and Erebus—and 128 crew lost in the arctic circle (recent evidence suggests they may have been lead poisoned by their water distillation system, and may have cannibalized each other after being stranded).
+And of course the four expeditions sent out to find Franklin.
+Let’s not forget the Isaac Hayes Arctic voyage in 1861 (different Isaac Hayes).

-But probably no one had as severe a case of pole fever—and a stronger desire for the fame and fortune reaching it would achieve—than Robert Peary (1856-1920), a Navy man who traversed Greenland and headed for the pole in 1886, 1891, 1898, 1905, and 1908.
-Spoiler: the last one might have been a success.
+But probably no one had as severe a case of pole fever—and a stronger desire for the fame and fortune reaching it would grant him—than Robert Peary (1856-1920), a Navy man who traversed Greenland and headed for the pole in 1886, 1891, 1898, 1905, and 1908.
+The last one might have been a success.

 • • •

 Peary’s first expedition was a solo trip, paid for by a $500 stipend from his mom.
-Funding his excursions was a significant problem, requiring support at various times from scientific societies or individual patrons.
-Peary also worked the angles for himself, trading for furs and “artifacts” from the Inuit, resold back home to fur dealers and museum curators, respectively.
+Funding was a constant headache for Peary, who at various times took support from scientific and/or exploration societies and individual patrons.
+He also worked the angles for himself, trading for furs and “artifacts” from the Inuit, resold back home to fur dealers and museum curators, respectively.

-As if absconding with inanimate objects wasn’t horrible enough, Peary also brought a group of six Inuits to New York, promising they could return home in a year rich beyond compare.
+As if absconding with inanimate objects wasn’t horrible enough, Peary also brought a group of six Inuits to New York, promising they could return home a year later, rich beyond compare.
 The group, which included an eight year old boy, was unceremoniously dumped at the museum and within a year all but the child, Minik, had died of the flu.
-Minik spent a decade in New York, trying to secure passage home, before giving up and setting off on foot, and he wasn’t fucking happy about his situation.
-He dropped the mic so hard it produced the second loudest sound in recorded history, right after the Krakatoa eruption:
+Minik spent a decade in New York trying to secure passage home before giving up and setting off on foot, and he wasn’t fucking happy about it.
+He ruthlessly powerbombed Peary, and America:

 “My poor people don’t know that the meteorite that Peary took, it fell from the star.
 But they know that the hungry must be fed and cold men must be warmed and helpless people cared for and they do it.
 Wouldn’t it be sad if they forgot these and got civilized. …I’m going to die smiling at Peary and the scientists.”